Who We Are

 Sabrina St. Onge

-Sabrina is a master’s student in the Forest Action Lab at the University of British Columbia.
-Her research interests include social sciences linked to forest management and operations as well as bioeconomy within First Nations communities.
-She holds a degree in Forest Management from Laval University, Quebec as well as being a forest technician.
-Sabrina is working in collaboration with the spatial intelligence company LlamaZOO, based in Victoria, BC.
-Sabrina is also a junior researcher for FPInnovations in the Indigenous Forestry Sector Technical Support Program in which she investigates biomass availability in BC.
+Sabrina St-Onge is a master’s student in the Forest Action Lab at the University of British Columbia.
+She went to a technical school in Quebec to become a forest technician.
+She also holds a BSc in Forest Management from Laval University.
 Previously, Sabrina worked for three years, on and off during studies, as a forest technician for Natural Resources Canada in Quebec in the forest productivity research lab and the entomological research lab.
 She is thrilled to be in Beautiful British Columbia since January 2020.
-She is looking forward to making new connections here.
 Sabrina recently joined the Lions MMA Brazilian Jiu-Jitsu team located in downtown Vancouver and she really enjoys it!
-That said, if you made it to this line, you are more than welcome to contact her to talk about anything, even if it is not forestry-related.

 Website: https://ovou.me/sabrinastonge_en